BrunoCauan/PaymentCardDetail/README.md

 ##Instalation an Usage:

-First, clone the repository and them run: npm install.
+First, clone the repository, then run: npm install.
 After that run: npm start.